Skip to main content

 For a more detailed guide, see this article from Salesforce: Add a single user🔗.
 See also this reference guide from Salesforce: Best practices for configuring your integration user🔗.
 A separate integration user is required to install Tackle for Salesforce.

-If you prefer not to create a new Salesforce user for your Tackle integration user but rather to reuse an existing integration user, the user you choose must have the following permissions enabled:
+If you prefer not to create a new Salesforce user for your Tackle integration user, or you don't want to use a Standard User profile, see our Tackle for Salesforce system permissions reference guide for a full list of permissions your integration user needs to function.
+Your integration user must have the following permissions enabled:

 You can set these permissions in Salesforce in the Profiles menu, under the Administrative Permissions section.
 For more help, see this guide from Salesforce: User Profile permission descriptions🔗.